Erik-JS/meandromeda-dll/README.md

 About ASI loader - original code by listener ([XLiveLess](http://gtaforums.com/topic/388658-relgtaiv-xliveless/))<br />
 The ASI loader allows for loading of DLL files without the need of a separate injector.
 These DLL files must be renamed to *.asi and put in the same folder of the game's executable or in a subfolder named "asi".

+**You may visit https://github.com/Erik-JS/MEA-ASI for plugins created by me.**

 -----------------------------------------------------------

 **DOWNLOAD:** [Dropbox](https://www.dropbox.com/sh/lvo3oj0lzccoakk/AABVmZI0hzZxeIHfniBJ6V6na?dl=0)